 Competencies are the set of knowledge, skills and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CG1 – Students are able to develop team research work.
+CG1 – Students will be able to develop team research work.

-CE01 – Students have acquired the knowledge and skills necessary to pursue future doctoral studies in Nanoscience and Nanotechnology.
+CE01 – That students have acquired the knowledge and skills necessary to pursue future doctoral studies in Nanoscience and Nanotechnology.

-CE03 – Know the fundamentals of solid state physics and supramolecular chemistry necessary in molecular nanoscience.
+CE03 – Know the fundamentals of solid-state physics and supramolecular chemistry necessary for molecular nanoscience.

 CE04 – Know the methodological approaches used in Nanoscience

-CE05 – Acquire the conceptual knowledge of supramolecular chemistry that is necessary for the design of new nanomaterials and nanostructures
+CE05 – Acquire the conceptual knowledge of supramolecular chemistry necessary for the design of new nanomaterials and nanostructures

-CE06 – Know the main techniques of nanofabrication of molecular systems.
+CE06 – Know the main nanofabrication techniques of molecular systems.

 CE07 – Acquire basic knowledge in the fundamentals, use and applications of microscopic and spectroscopic techniques used in nanotechnology.